 You must also return any course related hard copy materials in their original packaging to us at your own cost and risk, and in a resaleable condition.
 We strongly encourage you to send the course materials by recorded delivery so that you can track the return.

 Upon receipt of cancellation notice and returned course materials at our registered address – and provided the course materials are, at our sole discretion, in resaleable condition - we will process the refund due to you within thirty days of our receipt of your written notice of cancellation.

 All cancellations will be subject to a 3% cancellation charge for administration, which would be deducted from any refund due to you.

 Outside the standard Terms and Conditions cancellations may be considered on a case by case situation.
 In this case a cancellation fee equating to 50% of the remaining course balance will be charged.
 This fee will be requested as a one-off payment to settle the account.

-We are registered with the Data Protection Office, No. X3631966, and are committed to protecting your privacy and keeping your personal information secure.
+We are registered with the Information Commissioners Office, No. Z1636831, and are committed to protecting your privacy and keeping your personal information secure.
 We will not disclose your details to any person, unless you have given your consent or we are compelled to do so by law, or in response to a valid, legally compliant request by any law enforcement agency or government authority.

 Ways to get in touch